cortesi/fudiff/SPEC.md

 ### Fuzzy Matching via Context

 Since exact line numbers are not provided:
-- The patching engine must use fuzzy matching algorithms to locate the block of context lines in the target file.
+- The library uses fuzzy matching algorithms to locate the block of context lines in the target file.
-- The engine should allow for minor differences such as whitespace changes.
+- The matching allows for minor differences such as whitespace changes.
 - A minimum of 2–3 context lines before and after the change is recommended to reduce ambiguity.
-- If multiple matches are found, the engine should either prompt the user for clarification or choose the first unique match.
+- If multiple matches are found, the library will return an error indicating ambiguous matches.

 ### Handling Special Characters